-The Equality Act (2010)
+12.6 The Equality Act (2010)

-This proposal does not adversely impact any protected categories, it does however raise the question of fairness when comparing a city centre business with one in another part of the city.

-Targeting support where it is needed most allows a policy to have more impact than providing a lower level of support over a wider area.

-In addition the retail, hospitality and leisure sectors have been disproportionally adversely affected by the covid pandemic and the restrictions placed on trading throughout the last two years.
+- 12.7 This proposal does not adversely impact any protected categories, it does however raise the question of fairness when comparing a city centre business with one in another part of the city. - 12.8 Targeting support where it is needed most allows a policy to have more impact than providing a lower level of support over a wider area. - 12.9 In addition the retail, hospitality and leisure sectors have been disproportionally adversely affected by the covid pandemic and the restrictions placed on trading with the effects still being felt.